 - No Peeking: Don't open the oven while baking!
 You don't want to let all that steamy air out.
 Changes in temperature during baking can cause the cheesecake to crack or sink in the middle.

 - No Poking: Don't poke anything into the center of a cheesecake to see if it's done.
-As you'll do is make a hole in it.
+All you'll do is make a hole in it.
 That goes for instant-read thermometers.
 It so happens that when the center of a cheesecake hits 150 F, it's done.
 But the only way to know that is to poke it with a thermometer.
 Don't do it.
 Instead, just give it a jiggle.
 If it's firm at the edges and still wobbles a little in the center, it's done.

 - Damage Control: If something does go wrong, your cheesecake will probably still taste great.
 If it comes out cracked, you can always cover the cracks with fruit or even a simple sour cream frosting.
 If it's lumpy, promise yourself you'll let your ingredients come to room temperature next time.
 If you can't get it out of the pan, break out the forks and dig right in.